A group of children in the classroom

 Ethical Culture Fieldston School

-The NVLD Project offered a series of workshops for Middle and Upper school student life teachers at the Ethical Culture Fieldston School, a progressive, independent, college preparatory school in New York City.
-The workshops present best practices for improving the social experiences of all middle and high school students.
-The participants also provide information on the students’ social challenges that can be used to create a school self-assessment to determine the social climate in a school and enhance the social experience of all students.
-The NVLD Project and the Ethical Culture Fieldston School are proud to be working together to ensure that all students feel safe and comfortable during their middle and high school years.
+The NVLD Project offered a series of workshops about best practices for improving the social experiences for middle and high school students at the Ethical Culture Fieldston School, a preparatory school in New York City.
+Teachers also provided examples of students’ social challenges and created a school self-assessment to determine the social climate and enhance the social experience of all students.
+The goal of this work was to ensure that all students felt safe and comfortable during their middle and high school years.

 Mary McDowell Friends School (MMFS)

-The NVLD Project has offered staff development workshops at the Mary McDowell Friends School (MMFS), a Quaker school for students with learning disabilities.
-These workshops presented methods for differentiating instruction for all students based on their neurocognitive profiles.
-Further workshops focused specifically on NVLD and how to support the academic and social challenges students face in school.
-Dr. Amy Margolis and Amy Levine worked with speech language therapists at the school to provide inservice training for faculty on factors underlying behavioral and academic issues attendant to NVLD.
-They used the workshop time to collaborate with faculty and brainstorm techniques to try and address challenging classroom situations.
+The NVLD Project offered staff development workshops at the Mary McDowell Friends School (MMFS), a Quaker school for students with learning disabilities.
+During these workshops, methods for differentiating instruction for all students based on their neurocognitive profiles were introduced, with a focus on NVLD and how to support the academic and social challenges students face.
+Dr. Amy Margolis and Amy Levine worked with speech language therapists at the school to provide inservice training for faculty on factors underlying behavioral and academic issues related to NVLD.

 School-Based Mental Health and School Based Health Centers at Columbia University Medical Center

 The NVLD Project is committed to helping those with NVLD in order to bring about positive change in their lives and greater acceptance by society.
-We do this through several initiatives, including awareness campaigns, ongoing communications efforts, special events, social media, educational workshops, research and more.
+We do this through several initiatives, including awareness campaigns, ongoing communications efforts, special events, social media, education, research and more.

 Social Media

-The NVLD Project is actively engaged with the social media community on Facebook, Twitter, Instagram, Pinterest, LinkedIn and YouTube.
-We use these platforms to share articles, blog posts, photos, videos and other resources that we believe the community will find helpful when they are searching for information about Non-Verbal Learning Disability.
-Through our social media outreach efforts, we hope to spread awareness and build support for both those with NVLD and their families and friends.
+The NVLD Project is actively engaged with the social media community on Facebook, Instagram, YouTube, LinkedIn and X/Twitter.
+On our social media channels, you will find articles, blog posts, photos, videos and other resources we believe the community will find helpful in their search for information about Non-Verbal Learning Disability.
+Through our social media outreach efforts, we hope to spread awareness and build support for those with NVLD and their families and friends.
 Please read our Social Media Community Guidelines for any questions or concerns.

 Project Social Ambassadors

-In April of 2018, we launched our Project Social Ambassador program for young adults with Non-Verbal Learning Disability.
+In 2018, we launched our Project Social Ambassador program for young adults with Non-Verbal Learning Disability.
 The NVLD Project Social Ambassadors are those who share The NVLD Project’s desire to raise awareness, build support and create helpful solutions for those with Non-Verbal Learning Disability.
-Ambassadors utilize their own social networks to spread awareness and they are passionate about our cause.
+Ambassadors utilize their social networks to spread awareness and are passionate about our cause.
 Ambassadors are champions in telling both their own story and our story through blog posts, video clips, social media posts and word-of-mouth.
-Learn more about our program: What is an Ambassador?, Meet our Ambassadors, Apply to be an Ambassador.
+Learn more about our program here.

 Conferences and Workshops